watthem/front-js/wiki/FAQ.md

 ---

+## "What are the limitations?"

+**Every tool has trade-offs. front.js is no exception.**

+See **[LIMITATIONS.md](../docs/LIMITATIONS.md)** for a comprehensive list of:
+- Known limitations and constraints
+- Performance considerations
+- What front.js is NOT designed for
+- When to use a different tool

+Understanding limitations helps you make informed architectural decisions.

+---

 ## "I have more questions."

 Check the other documentation:
 - **[API Reference](./API.md)** - Complete API docs
 - **[BLUEPRINT](../docs/BLUEPRINT.md)** - Architecture deep-dive
 - **[STANDARDS](./STANDARDS.md)** - Design principles
+- **[LIMITATIONS](../docs/LIMITATIONS.md)** - Known constraints and trade-offs
 - **[Translation Guide](./TRANSLATIONS.md)** - Coming from React?

 Or open an issue on GitHub.
 We're here to help.